True Neutrality as a New Type of Flavour

 For elucidation of their ideas, it is desirable to apply at first to the processes

 from which it follows that vector neutron and neutrino possess the same CP-odd electric charge

 Exactly the same one can reanalyze the decays

-in conformity with baryon \cite{12} and true number conservation.
-In this case, it is expected that truly neutral neutron and neutrino distinguish from one another by the availability in them of a different CP-even electric charge
+in conformity with the baryon [34] and true number conservation laws.
+In this case, it is expected that

+and thus, truly neutral neutron and neutrino do not distinguish from one another by the availability in them of an equal CP-even electric charge.

-However, as we have seen above, in any process of $\beta$-decay originates the birth of a dilepton by the same reason.
-Such a reason can, for example, be an existence in all leptonic families of a unified flavour symmetrical force between the two left (right)-handed fermions of each type.
-It establishes the connections, at which there exist the left (right)-handed leptons in difermions comparatively for a long time without converting into the right (left)-handed ones, although this is not forbidden.
+{\bf 5 From the flavour symmetry to the leptonic string} The birth of a dilepton originates in any process of $\beta$-decay by the same reason.
+Such a reason can, for example, be existence in all leptonic families of a unified flavour symmetrical force between the two left (right)-handed fermions of each type.
+It establishes those connections, at which there exist the left (right)-handed leptons in difermions comparatively for a long time without converting into the right (left)-handed ones, although this is not forbidden.
 In other words, a flavour symmetrical force relates the two left (right)-handed leptons in flavourless dileptons.
 They are conserved in the form of leptonic strings until an external action is able to separate their by a part in the particle type dependence.
-Therefore, to understand the earlier known experimental facts at the fundamental dynamical level, one must use a principle that a single or a double $\beta$-decay carries out in nuclei without neutrinos as well as without electrons by schemes
+Therefore, to understand the earlier known experimental facts at the fundamental dynamical level, one must use a principle that a single or a double $\beta$-decay is carried out in nuclei without neutrinos as well as without electrons by the schemes

 In direct experiments left (right)-handed dileptons are observed instead of electrons.
 In addition, it is necessary to take into account the transitions